Alloy Pittsburgh 2021

 In 2021, for its fourth iteration, Rivers of Steel and the Alloy Pittsburgh team are excited to unveil a new programmatic structure, developed in partnership with five dedicated community organizations—designed to more intentionally connect the 2021 artist cohort with local residents through an artist-in-residence program.

 Alloy Pittsburgh 2021 opens to the public on Saturday, August 28th, 2021.
 Neighborhood partners include Braddock Carnegie Library Association in Braddock, The Dragon’s Den in Homestead, Rankin Christian Center in Rankin, Three Rivers Village School in Hazelwood, and the Wilkins School Community Center in Swissvale.
-Additionally, Rivers of Steel will host an artist at the Carrie Blast Furnaces.
-To help inform their site-specific installations, each artist will be in residence for three months to connect with community members before the installation of the works at the Carrie Furnaces.
-We hope you’ll join us for the opening reception!
+Additionally, Rivers of Steel hosted an artist at the Carrie Blast Furnaces.
+To help inform their site-specific installations, each artist was in residence for three months to connect with community members before the installation of the works at the Carrie Furnaces.

 The Covid-19 pandemic continues to be a top concern for Rivers of Steel staff, as well as its Alloy Pittsburgh artists and partner organizations.
 Every effort is being made to ensure this year’s project adheres to the protocol outlined in our Covid-19 policy, while also maintaining the high degree of artistic excellence for which Alloy Pittsburgh is known.